 Recently, security critical applications, such as digital right management (DRM) systems and mobile payment services, have known a fast development and wide deployment on consumer electronic devices.
 New threats must then be considered by security designers and analysts, since these applications are usually hosted on untrusted environments and/or the users themselves might represent potential attackers.
 Ultimately, one has to consider an adversary that can access the software (on in particular cryptographic implementations) as a white box.
 Generally, she could arbitrary pick the inputs for the software and collect all the outputs and all the runtime information, such as the addresses and values of accessed memory; she could also tamper with the implementations, e.g., altering the control flows and injecting faults.
 Cryptographic algorithms are usually involved in these contexts to assure the confidentiality, integrity and authenticity in several aspects.
-If a key embedded in a underlying implementation was improperly protected and extracted by the attacker, not only would the pursued security goal be lost, but also the associated business model would be threatened.
-For instance, an attacker could make illegal profits by selling the revealed key in a DRM application to some purchaser in the black market for a much cheaper price.
+If the key embedded in a underlying implementation was extracted by the attacker (and several security features were compromised at the same time), not only could the pursued security goal be lost, but the associated business also could be threatened.
 Accordingly, it is reasonable to investigate her capability and the countermeasures to prevent key exposure.
-Informally, white-box cryptography seeks a solution to transform a cryptography algorithm with a given key into an obfuscated implementation that gives no significant advantage to the white-box adversary compared to the situation in which she could only access an oracle answering encryption queries (under the same key).
+As one of the key components in the protections of real world applications, WBC seeks a solution to transform a cryptography algorithm with a given key into an obfuscated implementation that gives no significant advantage to the white-box adversary compared to the situation in which she could only access an oracle answering encryption queries (under the same key).